 Simon chairs the Medicines Management Committee of the Treatment Centre.
 He sits on the Executive Board and attends the Clinical Governance and Risk Management (CGRM) committee.
 Dr Page sees and treats NHS patients with endocrine problems at the Treatment Centre.

 Head of Operations

 Since qualifying as a Pharmacist in 1993, Mark has worked in a variety of roles in the NHS, the prison service and the pharmaceutical industry.
 In 2005 he joined Burton Hospital’s Business Improvement and Service Transformation Team, which provided a stimulus for a career change into healthcare management.
 Since then, Mark has held key operational positions in developing and leading research for the National Institute for Health Research.

-Lyn is responsible for providing business focused HR solutions to the management team of the Treatment Centre.
+Nikki heads up the HR Team at the Nottingham Treatment Centre and is responsible for providing practical and business focused HR solutions to the management team.

-She is a graduate from Nottingham University and a Member of the Chartered Institute of Personnel and Development (CIPD).
+She is a graduate from both The University of Derby and Nottingham Trent University, and is a Member of the Chartered Institute of Personnel and Development (CIPD).

 Head of Finance & Performance

 Sarah began her accountancy career working for an independent company as an internal auditor, working with a series of public and private sector organisations.